Nootropic

-Caffeine from the Coffea arabica plant is the world's most consumed nootropic.
+Caffeine from the Coffea arabica plant is the world's most consumed nootropic and stimulant drug.

-Nootropics (/noʊ.əˈtroʊpᵻks/ noh-ə-TROHP-iks or /noʊ.əˈtrɒpᵻks/ noh-ə-TROP-iks) (colloquially brain supplements, smart drugs, cognitive enhancers, memory enhancers, or brain boosters) are chemical substances which purportedly improve cognitive functions, such as attention, memory, wakefulness, and self-control.
+Nootropics (/ˌnoʊ.əˈtroʊpɪks, -ˈtrɒpɪks/ NOH-ə-TROH-piks-,_---TROP-iks; colloquially brain supplements, smart drugs, cognitive enhancers, memory enhancers, or brain boosters) are chemical substances which purportedly improve cognitive functions, such as attention, memory, wakefulness, and self-control.

-In the United States, nootropics can be over-the-counter drugs and commonly advertised with unproven claims of effectiveness for improving cognition.
-The Federal Trade Commission and FDA have warned manufacturers and consumers about possible advertising fraud and marketing scams concerning nootropic supplements.
+In the United States, nootropics can be over-the-counter drugs and are commonly advertised with unproven claims of effectiveness for improving cognition.
+The Federal Trade Commission (FTC) and the Food and Drug Administration (FDA) have warned manufacturers and consumers about possible advertising fraud and marketing scams concerning nootropic supplements.
 Nootropics include both prescription drugs and dietary supplements marketed to enhance brain function, but while FDA-approved drugs have proven benefits and oversight, many dietary supplements lack evidence, may contain unapproved or hidden drugs, and pose safety and regulatory risks.

 History of term

 The term nootropic is derived from Ancient Greek νόος (nóos) 'mind' and τροπή (tropḗ) 'turning'.

 The first documented use of "nootropic" in reference to substances purported to increase cognitive functions was by Corneliu E. Giurgea in 1972.
 When researching a new compound, Giurgea found a spectrum of effects that did not align with any psychotropic drug category, leading to his proposal of a new category and the concept of the term nootropic.

 Giurgea stated that nootropic drugs should have the following characteristics: